Crocodile cracking: Causes

 Fatigue cracking is an asphalt pavement distress most often instigated by failure of the surface due to traffic loading.
 However, fatigue cracking can be greatly influenced by environmental and other effects while traffic loading remains the direct cause.
 Frequently, overloading happens because the base or subbase inadequately support the surface layer and subsequently cannot handle loads that it would normally endure.
 There are many ways that the subbase or base can be weakened.

 Poor drainage in the road bed is a frequent cause of this degradation of the base or subgrade.
 A heavy spring thaw, similarly to poor drainage, can weaken the base course, leading to fatigue cracking.

 Stripping or raveling is another possible cause of fatigue cracking.
 Stripping occurs when poor adhesion between asphalt and aggregate allows the aggregate at the surface to dislodge.
 If left uncorrected, this reduces the thickness of the pavement, reducing the affected portion's ability to carry its designed loading.
 This can cause fatigue cracking to develop rapidly, as overloading will happen with loads of less magnitude or frequency.

 Edge cracking is the formation of crescent-shaped cracks near the edge of a road.
 It is caused by lack of support of the road edge, sometimes due to poorly drained or weak shoulders.
 If left untreated, additional cracks will form until it resembles fatigue cracking.
 Like wheel-path fatigue cracking, poor drainage is a main cause of edge cracking, as it weakens the base, which hastens the deterioration of the pavement.
 Water ponding (a buildup of water which can also be called puddling) happens more frequently near the edge than in the center of the road path, as roads are usually sloped to prevent in-lane ponding.
 This leads to excess moisture in the shoulders and subbase at the road edge.
-Edge cracking differs from fatigue cracking in that the cracks form from the top down, where fatigue cracks usually start at the bottom and propagate to the surface.
+Edge cracking differs from fatigue cracking in that the cracks form from the top down, whereas fatigue cracks usually start at the bottom and propagate to the surface.